 Organ donation is a legal process through which the healthy organs and the tissues of one person are transplanted to another person.
 The person who donates his or her organs is known as a donor and the person who receives the organs is known as the organ receiver.
 Organ donation takes place by the consent of the donor when he or she was alive or by the consent of the family members of the donors.
-Organ donation is a noble act which can save millions of lives and sadly many people don't know the impact it has on other people’s life.
+Organ donation is a noble act that can save millions of lives and sadly many people don't know the impact it has on other people’s lives.
 Even after death, a donor could bring joy to the life of the receiver.

 Here we have provided a long and short speech on organ donation and along with that we have also given 10 line pointers about the organ donation speech.

 Good morning to everyone present here.
 Today I have been given the opportunity to give a speech on organ donation.
 I will try my best to make sure that everybody understands the importance of organ donation and how it could save millions of lives.